rnagornni/libc/README.md

 # libc
-It is a x86 libc(C17 ballot) Linux/BSD POSIX? implementation for fun and profit.
+It is a x86 libc(C17 ballot) Linux/BSD implementation for fun and profit.
 The project's idea is to create from scratch the lib C[^1], based on the Lib C proposal[^2].

 # Keyworkds